tsoding/nothing/CONTRIBUTING.md

 # Pull Requests

-- Keep your PRs nice and small around 300 changes.
+- Keep your PRs nice and small around 300 changes (including adding new lines).
 PRs that are way over that threshold won't be merged.
   - If 300 changes is not enough,
     - make as many changes as you can according to the PR size limitation,
     - make sure that the code is compilable and the application is usable,